 Prices in the local shops are keen as this is not currently a huge tourist hub.
 It’s a good base, though, for getting out and exploring nature, with thermal onsen spas tempting in the hills (particularly the neighbouring city of Beppu) and Takasaki Mountain on hand.
 Go to Takasaki particularly to see wild macaque monkeys – there is a dedicated reserve.

 In the kitchen, Oita delivers along with the best of them, with their signature delicacy: Toriten, the glorious local fried chicken.

-Which rugby games will Oita host?
-Oita Stadium will host a brace of quarter finals and first round matches.
+Which rugby games did Oita host?
+Oita Stadium hosted a brace of quarter finals and first round matches.

 Fukuoka is also tucked on the island of Kyushu, its largest city and capital of Fukuoka Prefecture.
 Thought to be the oldest city in Japan, it boasts onion-like layers of history.
 It’s as varied as the Nagahama ramen noodle dishes Fukuoka is famous for.

 Fukuoka is a great city for many things.
 Chilling out is one, as its home to many brilliant beaches.
 Meanwhile, the peaceful Maizuru Park contains the 17th century ruins of Fukuoka Castle.

 You must explore the Hakata district, which contains the Shingon Buddhist Tocho-ji Temple, with its famous wooden Buddha.
 Then, wander the Hakata Machiya Folk Museum, which sheds light on life in the Meiji and Taishō eras, through period houses and handicrafts.

 Which rugby games did Fukuoka host?
 Fukuoka's Hakatanomori Stadium hosted games during the first round.